northern-nm-highlights/northern-nm-highlights.github.io/docs/index.md

 ### Device/external services

-* On the city entered , it could also pop up a  link to click on.
-It would be using a web service that is specific to northern New Mexico.
+* On the city entered, it could also pop up a link to click on.
+It would be using a web service that is specific to Northern New Mexico.
+* This will allow Google location to find you to show you how far and or the directions to what point of interest that you are headed to.

 ## Server component
 * The app would provide pictures and information on the place, being put in by the person, on where points of interest, and cool places to see.

 ### Functionality
 * The app would provide information on the link provided according to the city name typed in and surrounding area.
 Pictures and descriptions of places would also be provided.
+You would be able to search your destination and find a point of interest.

 ### Persistent Data
 * The user will be able to type in the name of the city and be directed to a link for that city, as well as places of interest in the surrounding area.
+I personally would like to have a point of interest, for all the places I know!
 ### External services

 * So the user will also have a link, if the particular place where they are going has one, to access.

 ## Stretch goals/possible enhancements

-* A goal would be to automatically have a picture pop up of a cool place when the city is entered.
+* A goal would be to have users add input to their points of interest, as well as pictures.